tauthethirtythird/io_qp2_rule_kor/readme.md

 ### All-Spin+ (The Warlock)

+> Into realms beyond heaven and earth.

 On top the original basis of consecutive clear penalties,
-Penalties become 20 lines of filled garbage (Instant death) (translation note: it is technically survivable but really hard because the piece spawns at rows 22-23)
+Penalties become 20 lines of filled garbage (instant death) ((translation note: it is technically survivable but really hard because the piece spawns at rows 22-23))
 At the same time non-spin line clears are all viewed as Single (clearing 2 lines then clearing 4 lines, counts as two Singles, death)
 Receive 10 lines of cheese garbage at the start by the system
 Increase garbage messiness